 The Community Dance Program is for children ages 4 to 12.
 Qualified students in the dance program teach the classes under faculty supervision; the community-service program provides students with authentic hands-on learning experience.
 For more information please go to: esu.edu/childrendance

-The Commuter Lounge is located in the University Center on the first floor.
+Commuter Lounge: The Commuter Lounge is located in the University Center on the first floor.
 The lounge is equipped with a television, microwave, and plenty of study and relaxation space.
 Lockers are also located in the lounge.
 The locker rental is free for students but students must register with the University Center Information Desk to be assigned a locker.
-The lounge is also a place to find information about campus events and activities.

 Commuting and off-campus students comprise the predominant population of the university.
 ESU, in addressing the needs of the commuter student population, offers various academic and student services, including: off-campus housing listings, Guided to Living Off-Campus, Commuter Student Lounge, and general support and advocacy.
 For more information, call 570-422-3463.